 Over the years, I have had “trouble” with tomato soup, specifically the canned stuff.
 I just can’t do it.
 The watered-down tomato-like taste.
 Just nothing redeeming about it.

 The science part of me wants “reproducible” results.
-So I’m using with ingredients that I can keep around with consistent quality.
+So I’m using ingredients that I can keep around with consistent quality.

 A nice solid 4 for me.
 A bit higher for my wife.